A. Schema format details

 The Duration tag of this example is at the fifth level below the root (top node) of its subtree.
 The tag: Property/Data-property/Data-value/Spatiotemporal-value/Temporal-value/Duration is the long form.
 The placeholder in the example is the node directly below Duration in the hierarchy.

 A.2.5.
-Auxiliary sections
+MediaWiki auxiliary sections

 After the line marking the end of the schema (!# end schema), the .mediawiki file contains the unit class definitions, unit modifier definitions, value class definitions, the schema attribute definitions, and property definitions.
 All of these sections are required starting with HED version 8.0.0 and must be given in this order.